cahs0505/trading-bot/README.md

 # trading-bot
-Python-based trading bot using a naive pair trading strategy as an example (only for learning pupose)
+Python-based trading bot using the Interative Broker Trader Work Station (TWS) API,
+This repo uses an simple statistical arbitrage strategy as an example.

 # Requirement